1. Background information

 - signs of decompensated liver disease

-Before proceeding with testing, inform the person about the benefits of being tested.
+Before proceeding with testing, inform the person about the benefits of being tested and high success rate of oral treatment greater than 95%.

-Screen the following people for hepatitis C using an hepatitis C virus (HCV) antibody test:
+Screen the following people for hepatitis C using a hepatitis C virus (HCV) antibody test:

 - injecting drug users or those who have injected drugs in the past